JustinCredibuilt/hossync_help/docs/NOTIFICATIONS.md

 # Notification System Guide

-This document describes how to integrate notifications into edge functions and the frontend.
+This document describes how notifications work in the current platform code.

 ## Overview

-The notification system has two components:
+The notification system has two layers:

-1. **Backend notifications** - Created via edge functions using the `createNotification()` helper.
-These are persisted in the database and appear in the user's notification bell.
+1. **Backend notifications** are stored in the database and appear in the notification bell.
-2. **Frontend notifications** - Created via `addNotification()` in the context.
-These appear immediately but are not persisted (useful for inline feedback).
+2. **Frontend notifications** show immediately in the UI through the notification context.
+3. `addNotification()` is no longer purely local.
+It writes locally first, then attempts backend persistence in the background.

 ## Backend: Creating Notifications in Edge Functions